How to Make Pasta

 If this is your first attempt and you feel better putting the wet ingredients into a separate bowl and mixing and blending in the bowl first you can do that.
 Then pour the mixture into the well and begin blending together.

-How to make Pasta "The Kneading Process":
+How to make Pasta "The Kneading Process:

 Once the ball of your basic pasta dough is firm and manageable you can begin kneading.
 This is a very important step to the process.
 It makes the dough tender.
 There is a technique to kneading homemade pasta dough.
-It's a process worth pending time with.
+It's a process worth spending time with.

+Start by taking the heel of your palm and rolling the dough out with your fingers pointed up.
 Now take the dough and with your knuckles and both hands push your pasta dough back into the shape of a ball.

+Then repeat rolling it out with the heel of your palm.
+Continue to do these steps for 10-15 minutes.
 The more you knead the more flexible the pasta dough becomes when it rests.
 Put time into this step.
 It's worth it.

 That's perfect.

-How to make Pasta with All Purpose Flour:
+How to Make Pasta with All Purpose Flour:

 This is also the best pasta dough recipe to make small delicate pasta shapes such as tropie pasta.
-I used it to make my trophie pasta with a zucchini, lemon zest pesto!
-Mama mia, it was so good.
+I used it to make my

-Apply the same technique in the how to make pasta instructions above.
+Apply the same technique in the how to make pasta instructions section above.
 You do have to let this pasta dough sit as well.
 1 hour or more is fine.

 How to Make Pasta with 100% Semolina Flour: